-- Construct the Hilbert space \mathcal{H} , essentially defined such that the resulting Hamiltonian is bounded from below, and calculate the eigenvalues of the Hamiltonian; - Find all local fields (observables) $\mathcal{O}(x)$, defined such that and evaluate their matrix elements, in particular the correlation functions: time-ordered matrix element of products of them between vacuum states $\langle \text{vac} | \mathcal{T}(\mathcal{O}(x,t)\mathcal{O}(x',t')) | \text{vac} \rangle$.
+• Construct the Hilbert space \mathcal{H} , essentially defined such that the resulting Hamiltonian is bounded from below, and calculate the eigenvalues of the Hamiltonian;

+• Find all local fields (observables) $\mathcal{O}(x)$, defined such that and evaluate their matrix elements, in particular the correlation functions: time-ordered matrix element of products of them between vacuum states $\langle \text{vac} | \mathcal{T}(\mathcal{O}(x,t)\mathcal{O}(x',t')) | \text{vac} \rangle$ (we generalised slightly the concept compared to what we introduced above, and time-ordering means that the field most to the left is at a later time).
 In fact, a quantum field theory can also be seen as a set of correlation functions of local fields, with appropriate properties.
+Here locality means quantum mechanical independence with respect to the energy field as space-like distances.
+Ultimately, we want a set of fields that are also quantum mechanically independent with respect to each other, so commute with each other at space-like distances - a set of consistent local observables.